Exempt vs Non-Exempt Employee: Definitions, Differences & How to Determine

-Exempt and non-exempt employees are worker classifications established by the Fair Labor Standards Act that determine if you must pay an employee overtime pay.
+Exempt and nonexempt employees are worker classifications established by the Fair Labor Standards Act (FLSA) that determine whether these employees must receive overtime pay.

-To be considered exempt from overtime, according to the Fair Labor Standards Act (FLSA), an employee must pass three tests—Salary Level, Salary Basis, and Duties.
+According to the FLSA’s minimum wage and overtime exemptions, to be considered exempt from overtime, an employee must pass three tests—Salary Level, Salary Basis, and Duties.
 All three of these tests must be met for an employee to be exempt from overtime pay unless exclusions apply.

 - Salary Level Test: An employee must be paid a minimum of $35,568 per year to be considered exempt.